norbert-acedanski/supernatural-guide/README.md

 - Nick contacts Lucyfer in S14E17 via Donatello (Prophet), who tells him how to bring him back
 - Nick is killed by Jack in S14E17
 - Jack killed Mary Winchester in S14E17, but her body is brought back in S14E18
+- Jack creates Angels out of people in S14E19
+- Jack goes into Mal'ak box in S14E19 willingly, but breaks out in the same episode

 # TODO:
 - finish all seasons and episodes.